Migrate data from TFS to Azure DevOps Services

 Q: Will my organization be stuck in Hosted XML forever?

-A: You are using the Hosted XML because the Inheritance process model does not contain all features yet.
-We are planning to allow you to migrate from the Hosted XML into the Inheritance process model later this year.
+A: You are using the Hosted XML process because the Inheritance process model does not contain all features yet.
+However, you can now clone a hosted XML process to an Inheritance process.

 Q: Will migrating from Hosted XML into Inheritance process model be a manual process?